dannelara/dannelara/README.md

 ### 👨‍💻 About Me

-- Experienced **Team Lead and Full-Stack Developer** with strong expertise in both front-end and back-end technologies
+- Experienced **Team Lead and Full-Stack Developer** with strong expertise in both front-end and back-end development
 - Deep interest in **algorithms, data structures, and artificial intelligence**
 - Bachelor’s degree in **Data Science** from **Linnaeus University**
 - Currently working as a developer in **Stockholm, Sweden**